A 2Cat-inspired model structure for double categories

 The category $\Cat$ of categories and functors also admits a model structure, called the \emph{canonical model structure}, in which the weak equivalences are the equivalences of categories and the fibrations are the isofibrations.
-As shown by Lack in~\cite{Lack2Cat}, with this model structure, the homotopy theory of $\Cat$ is reflectively embedded in the homotopy theory of $\TwoCat$.
-Combining this result with the one of \cref{thm:LHQuillenadj}, we get that the homotopy theory of $\Cat$ is also reflectively embedded in that of $\DblCat$.
+As shown by Lack in~\cite{Lack2Cat}, with this model structure, the homotopy theory of categories is reflectively embedded in the homotopy theory of $2$-categories.
+Combining this result with the one of \cref{thm:LHQuillenadj}, we get that the homotopy theory of categories is also reflectively embedded in that of double categories.

 \begin{notation} We write $D\colon \Cat\to \TwoCat$ for the functor that sends a category to the $2$-category with the same objects and morphisms, and with only identity $2$-cells.
 We write $P\colon \TwoCat\to \Cat$ for its left adjoint.
-In particular, the functor only $P$ sends a $2$-category $\A$ to the category $P\A$ with the same objects as $\A$ and with hom-sets $P\A(A,B)=\pi_0\A(A,B)$, where $\pi_0\colon\Cat\to\Set$ is the functor sending a category to its set of connected components. \end{notation}
+In particular, the functor $P$ sends a $2$-category $\A$ to the category $P\A$ with the same objects as $\A$ and with hom sets $P\A(A,B)=\pi_0(\A(A,B))$, for every pair of objects $A,B\in \A$, where $\pi_0\colon\Cat\to\Set$ is the functor sending a category to its set of connected components. \end{notation}